js-works/js-reactive/README.md

 - Forces to define an explicite display name (which will also be available in production)

-- Some additional helper functions
+- Some additional useful helper functions

 ## Project status